Cladribine with Simultaneous or Delayed Rituximab in Treating Patients with Hairy Cell Leukemia

 I. To compare cladribine + rituximab vs. cladribine alone in terms of 1) initial MRD-free survival and disease-free survival, 2) response to delayed rituximab for relapse, to determine if early rituximab compromises later response, and 3) feasibility of administration as an outpatient by simultaneous rituximab beginning before the cladribine in nonrandomized HCL patients.

 II.
-To determine if MRD levels and tumor markers (soluble cluster of differentiation [CD]25 and CD22) after cladribine and/or rituximab correlate with response and clinical endpoints.
+To determine if MRD levels and tumor markers (soluble CD25 and CD22) after cladribine and/or rituximab correlate with response and clinical endpoints.

 III.
-To compare blood MRD-free survival in patients who receive cladribine and up to 2 courses of rituximab, with respect to whether the 1st course of rituximab was used simultaneous with cladribine.
+To compare blood MRD-free survival in patients who receive cladribine and up to 2 courses of rituximab, with respect to whether the first (1st) course of rituximab was used simultaneous with cladribine.

 IV.
 To determine, using MRD and tumor marker data, when bone marrow biopsy (BMBx) can be avoided in managing HCL.